Connect with us

 Communities can reduce their vulnerability to fire damage by building defensible spaces and firebreaks and making homes and property less vulnerable.
 Firefighters can also reduce the surrounding fuel loads with prescribed fire.

 It’s important to remember that fire is a natural part of the Earth system.
-As fire scientist Stephen J. Pyne writes, we as humans will have to reorient our relationship with fire so we can learn to with fire.The Conversation
+As fire scientist Stephen J. Pyne writes, we as humans will have to reorient our relationship with fire so we can learn to live with fire.The Conversation

 Kyle Hilburn, Research Scientist in Atmospheric Science, Colorado State University